envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Single concept per test
+##### Are your tests focused on a single concept?

 Tests should be clear, focused, and test one specific concept or behavior.
 This makes tests easier to maintain, debug, and understand when they fail.
 Each test should tell a story about a specific behavior of your code.

 **Bad:**
 ```javascript